Linjith/ng2-daterangepicker/README.md

     };

     public selectedDate(value: any, datepicker?: any) {
-        // this is the date the iser selected console.log(value);
+        console.log(value);

-        // any object can be passed to the selected event and it will be passed back here datepicker.start = value.start;
+        datepicker.start = value.start;
         datepicker.end = value.end;

-        // or manupulat your own internal property this.daterange.start = value.start;
+        this.daterange.start = value.start;
         this.daterange.end = value.end;
         this.daterange.label = value.label;